Sports nutrition on a budget

 Maintaining adequate nutrition could not be more essential when it comes to optimising your athletic performance and getting the most out of each workout or fitness session.
 The right balance of foods will help boost your energy levels and endurance capabilities as well as help speed up your recovery.
 Eating healthy on a budget while training can be difficult due to the increased calorie demand, below are some tips to help you sustain adequate nutrition at a low cost.

-The British Journal of Sports Medicine published a study which showed that those who drank coffee before a 1.500m treadmill run finished 4.2 seconds more quickly than the control group.
+The British Journal of Sports Medicine published a study that showed that those who drank coffee before a 1.500m treadmill run finished 4.2 seconds more quickly than the control group.
 Research suggests that drinking coffee, on average 2 cups for a woman and 3 cups for a woman 30-60 minutes before a workout could help your body work more efficiently and boost your workout performance.

-It can also help with post work out recovery, drinking coffee 24-48 hours after a workout can help reduce pain and inflammation which can decrease muscle soreness by up to 48%.
+It can also help with post work out recovery, drinking coffee 24-48 hours after a workout can help reduce pain and inflammation, which can decrease muscle soreness by up to 48%.

-Fortunately, this is one of the cheaper food groups which is handy as it is one of the most essential, and you do not have to worry about dry stores expiring as they last so long.
-You should stock up on store-brand complex carbs such as grains, pasta and cereal which tend to be cheaper.
+Fortunately, this is one of the cheaper food groups, which is handy as it is one of the most essential, and you do not have to worry about dry stores expiring as they last so long.
+You should stock up on store-brand complex carbs such as grains, pasta, and cereal which tend to be cheaper.

 Fruits and vegetables for fibre

 Buying fruits and vegetables that are in season will help you cut costs, and they often taste nicer.
 If there are any local farmers' markets or greengrocers near you, this can be a more cost-effective option than shopping at a supermarket as typically you can get more for your money.

 Please take advantage of the sales.
 Whether it be fresh produce that is about to expire or low-sodium canned fruits and veggies, this is always an excellent opportunity to stock up on some essentials.